EsupPortail/Esup-Pod/docs/4.x/Installation/install_standalone_en.md

 TIME_ZONE = 'Europe/Paris'
 ```

+> _Note on TEMPLATE_VISIBLE_SETTINGS: as long as you override it in settings, you must override all its elements by default._

 > 🔧 All available variables can be found on this page: [Platform configuration](https://github.com/EsupPortail/Esup-Pod/blob/master/CONFIGURATION_EN.md)

 ### Install all python libraries